radianthero/radianthero.github.io/_posts/2023-09-28-first-real-post.md

 Another reason why is my process is kinda slow.
 I would first draw on paper, take a pic, then draw that on the computer.
 Why start on paper?
 I only had a mouse and while I have done a few art stuff with only the mouse as seen bellow

-![Picture of random character I thought of](/assets/images/pretz.png) This character is named Pretz, named in 2018.
+![Picture of random character I thought of](/assets/images/pretz.png) This character is named Pretz, made in 2018.
 Not much to say.

 ![Banner made for oceanfront 4](/assets/images/oceanfront%204.png)